glacials/splits-io/README.md

 [localhost]: http://localhost:3000/

 #### Accounts (Optional)
-Splits I/O accounts are built on top of Twitch accounts, so if you want sign up / sign in to work, you will need to register a Twitch application at [dev.twitch.tv/dashboard](https://dev.twitch.tv/dashboard).
+Splits.io accounts are built on top of Twitch accounts, so if you want sign up / sign in to work, you will need to register a Twitch application at [dev.twitch.tv/dashboard](https://dev.twitch.tv/dashboard).
 Use this redirect URI when asked:
 ```http